-Consultations will continue to be online for the Spring 2021 semester.
+Consultations will continue to be online for the Summer 2021 semester.
 All of our physical locations will remain closed.

 The OU Writing Center is a pedagogical service that supports the writing development of all members of the OU and Norman community.
 The primary goal of our consultations is to help writers learn something they can use in the future.
 Because of this, we do not serve as a proofreading or editing service, but instead strive to provide feedback that is thoughtful, intentional, and useful.
 We encourage you to use test out our various online consultation options to see what helps you learn best.
 We offer the following online consultations: